bsc-s2/pykit/fsutil/README.md

 -   `io_limit`:
     is the IO limitation per second while reading content of `path`.

+    There is no limitation if `io_limit` is negative number.

 **return**:
 a dict with keys `sha1` and `md5` and `crc32`.